by Adam Gervin

 Many low-cost carriers do not know or cannot achieve actual physical path diversity with the other available network options in your building.
 The problem is complicated when it turns out your carrier is merely carrying the paper for the actual on-network provider.
 This could mean you are saddled with multiple down circuits in your time of need.
 This bit of housekeeping is crucial to your long-term success.

 With Mode, you will hear more about the middle mile.
-This is my favorite space since it is what distinguishes Mode Core + any SD-WAN from ordinary IP VPN and related solutions.
+This is my favorite space since it is what distinguishes Mode SD-CORE + any SD-WAN from ordinary IP VPN and related solutions.
 Yes, you can have security and performance with high availability at reasonable cost.

 Invest in a Sustainable Solution